 2. Supporting software: NVIDIA GPUs are the best supported in terms of machine learning libraries and integration with common frameworks, such as PyTorch or TensorFlow.
 The NVIDIA CUDA toolkit includes GPU-accelerated libraries, a C and C++ compiler and runtime, and optimization and debugging tools.
 It lets you start immediately without worrying about building custom integrations.

 The following are GPUs recommended for use in large-scale AI projects.

 Which graphic card is best for AI?
 There isn't really any definitive answer to this question as it depends on a number of factors, including what type of AI you are using and what your budget is.
-And if you are a user who wants to enhance or upscale video, during our testing of using AVCLabs Video Enhancer AI, the Nvidia's GeForce GTX 1080 Ti is excellent in the processing.
+If you are a user who wants to enhance or upscale a video quality and resolution, during our testing of using AVCLabs Video Enhancer AI, the Nvidia's GeForce GTX 1080 Ti is excellent in the processing.
 You can also download AVCLabs Video Enhancer AI for a try!

 In conclusion, we have explored why a strong graphic card is essential for AI to run properly.
 We discussed how the graphic card can be used to process data more efficiently and why it is important for AI.
 Furthermore, we examined how to choose an appropriate graphic card depending on what you plan on using your AI system for and made some recommendations of our own based on the current market.
 Finally, as a bonus, we introduced AVCLabs Video Enhancer AI - an innovative video quality enhancer software designed specifically with AI in mind.
 With this technology at hand, it has never been easier to upgrade your existing videos with improved quality and resolution.
 To ensure optimal performance from your AI system, choosing the right graphic card is now simpler than ever before!